-How to reduce shipping costs for small businesses may seem like a challenge, but the reality is there are more ways than ever before to be cost-effective when it comes to shipping.
+For small businesses, learning how to save on shipping costs may seem like a challenge, but the reality is there are more ways than ever before to be cost-effective when it comes to small business shipping solutions.
 E-commerce shipping solutions, discount shipping rates, and small parcel auditing are among these ways – to help businesses save dollars on their shipping spend.
 Keeping this in mind, consider how the below five tips can help your unique business reduce shipping costs and gain more profit in return.

 - Introduce Parcel Auditing into Your Shipping Strategies

 Parcel auditing is among the best ways to save money on shipping.
 Parcel auditing services – such as that from Refund Retriever – deliver shipment billing clarity on:

 - charges made in error